damigreen/computer-science/notes/vsnote/notebook.md

   - garbage collectible heap
   - null referenece
   - garbage collector
+- High-level design - Developing a class
+  - figure out what the class is supposed to do
+    - what is the aim of writing the class
+    - what problem will the class be solving
+      - say a class that will help users to calculate the weight of an individal
+  - list the instance variable and methods
+    - write down the behaviours / prorties of the classes
+      - things you need to solve the challenge of witing the class
+      - in the first place
+      - Also you write down the
+  - list
 ### JavaScript Data Structures and Algorithms

 #### Linked Lists ~ 24:01:22 [Linked List](../../cs/books/JSDSA/linked_list.js)